s-c-soma/RL_Project_FlappyBird_D3QN/README.md

 To Train the model from Jupyter Notebook please go to the root folder and start Jupyter Nootbook using the following command
 > Jupyter Notebook

-Launch the TensorBoard executing the following command:
+Launch the TensorBoard by executing the following command:
 >`tensorboard --logdir runs --host localhost`

-Execute the colab:
+Execute the notebook:
 > Flappy_DoubleDueling_DQN.ipynb

 ## Running The Game